vinodh06/OrientationManager/README.md

 orientationManager.unsubscribeToNotifications()
 ```

 ## Example Project

-To see OrientationManager in action, you can check out the [Example project](https://github.com/vinodh06/OrientationManager/tree/main/Example).
-It demonstrates the usage of OrientationManager and provides a sample SwiftUI View that adapts its user interface based on the device orientation.
+For a practical demonstration of OrientationManager and to explore its usage, refer to the [Example project](https://github.com/vinodh06/OrientationManager/tree/main/Example).
+It showcases how to integrate OrientationManager and provides a sample SwiftUI view that adapts its user interface based on the device orientation.